igor17400/NewsReX/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 BTC is a modular and extensible framework for news recommendation systems research, implementing state-of-the-art models with a focus on reproducibility and ease of use.
+The framework has been optimized with **Keras 3 + JAX backend** for enhanced performance through JIT compilation and XLA acceleration.
 This project draws inspiration from the work done by [newsreclib](https://github.com/andreeaiana/newsreclib) with PyTorch Lightning, but we have chosen to proceed with Keras due to its widespread adoption and the fact that many state-of-the-art models are directly implemented using Keras.

 ## 🌟 Features

 - 📚 Multiple SOTA news recommendation models
+- ⚡ **JAX Backend Optimization**: Keras 3 + JAX for JIT compilation and XLA acceleration
 - 🔄 Easy-to-use training and evaluation pipeline
-- 📦 Comprehensive metrics and evaluation
+- 📦 Comprehensive JAX-optimized metrics and evaluation
 - 🎛️ Hydra-based configuration system
 - 🚀 Weights & Biases integration for experiment tracking
 - 🔌 Modular design for easy extension
+- 🚀 **Performance**: Faster training and inference through JAX optimizations

 ## 🏗️ Supported Models

-- **NRMS**: Neural News Recommendation with Multi-Head Self-Attention
+- **NRMS**: Neural News Recommendation with Multi-Head Self-Attention (Keras 3 + JAX)
 - **NAML**: Neural News Recommendation with Attentive Multi-View Learning
+- **LSTUR**: Long- and Short-term User Representations
 - *(More models coming soon)*

 ## 📦 Supported Datasets